imjayson/Twethereum/README.md

 * Tweet, retweet, reply
 * Dapp for displaying of on-chain data

+## Setup
+1. Setup dependencies for truffle.
+Run `npm i` in project root
+2. Setup dependencies for dApp.
+Run `npm i` in `/app` folder
+3. [Optional] You can test the smart contract without persistence.
+Use `truffle dev` to start vm and `test`
+4. Start ganache
-To test contracts on target network, run `truffle test` To deploy contracts on target network, run `truffle migrate` To run, go to `app` folder and run `npm start`
+5. Deploy contracts on ganache. run `truffle migrate`
+6. Start dApp.
+Go to `/app` folder and run `npm start`
+7. Configure metamask to connect to your ganache
+8. Go to browser to use Twetherum (use URL in step 6)

 ## Twethereum implementation thoughts
 There are many ways to implement the same features needed but we need to consider the tradeoff between good coding practices, off-chain processing cost and on-chain gas cost.